 If you have not yet encountered this acronym, you will.
 FERPA is short for the Federal Educational Rights And Privacy Act of 1974.
 The intention of this federal law is to protect and preserve the privacy of almost all student information, including financial information.
 With very limited exceptions, student information maintained at Washburn University cannot be released to any person, including parents, without the express consent of the student.
 While our office has seen many examples of how our students have been protected by this law, we are also familiar with the frustration that parents feel when they contact our office concerning their student(s) and we cannot give them the information they desire.
 Even if a parent is the one who pays the bill, we are still bound by the provisions of FERPA.
 Please understand that our desire is to be helpful, but we must abide by federal law.

 Although it is a poor idea for security reasons, students will sometimes give their personal login information to a parent so that s/he can view student information.
-Please know that this does not create the parent as an authorized user.
+Please know that this does not make the parent an authorized user.
 Likewise, a student may give a parent verbal permission to speak with our office, but this also does not make the parent an authorized user.
 Only parents who are recorded in WU-View are authorized users, and our staff can only speak with authorized users about a particular student.

 It is important for you to know that Washburn University sends out a single paper bill prior to the start of the Fall and Spring terms only.
 These bills serve as a reminder to students that they have a financial obligation to the University, but the bills do not include any financial aid awards.
 Students may access information concerning their accounts on the Financial Services tab of MyWashburn.
 Authorized users may access financial information through WU-View.
 Electronic bills (E-bills) are generated periodically and are available for viewing and/or printing in WU-View.
 When an e-bill is generated an e-mail notification is sent to the student's Washburn e-mail account, as well as to recorded e-mail addresses for authorized users.
 Our office is happy to speak with students and authorized users concerning any charge that appears on an e-bill, although certain questions may need to be directed to the office where the charge originates.
 Likewise, many questions concerning the amount and timing of financial aid awards may need to be referred to the Financial Aid office.

-Payments on student accounts may be made in person in Morgan 103-O by cash, check, money order or PIN-based debit card; by mail with check or money order; or online by webcheck, signature debit card, or credit card (a convenience fee for credit card payments will be charged by the processor.
+Payments on student accounts may be made in person in Morgan 103-O by cash, check, money order or PIN-based debit card; by mail with check or money order; or online by webcheck, signature debit card, or credit card (a convenience fee for credit card payments will be charged by the processor).
 Wire transfer information is available upon request.
-Our office also facilitates payments made by the military, employers, third parties and 529 plans (such as Learning Quest).
+Our office also facilitates payments made by the military, employers, third parties and Section 529 Plans (such as Learning Quest).
 Please contact our office for assistance with any of these payments.
 Authorized users may set up a payment plan on behalf of the student.
 Authorized users can set up scheduled payments to have the installments automatically paid from a bank account, by credit card, or by signature debit card.